-Class MemoryAccess Package AUTOSAR Templat es::E CUResource Femplate::Basic Elements Class Description Describes the differ access takes. ent po ossible kinds o of access to the memory and the time these Base Class(es) 1 Attribute Datatype Mul.
-Link Type Attribute Description accessType Enumeration{read, write, erase, programm, random, sequence, burst} 1 aggregation The element access type describes the different possible kinds of access to the memory Read Access: Read Access is available to all memory by default.
+Class MemoryAccess Package AUTOSAR Templates::ECUResourceTemplate::Basic Elements Class Description Describes the different possible kinds of access to the memory and the time these access takes.
+Base Class(es) Attribute Datatype Mul.
+Link Type Attribute Description accessType Enumeration{read, write, erase, programm, random, sequence, burst} aggregation The element access type describes the different possible kinds of access to the memory Read Access: Read Access is available to all memory by default.
 The data is copied from the memory to another location Write Access: Possible only with RAM devices.
-Data is copied to the memory Erase Access: Data stored in specific memory areas is erased and the memory is transferred to a defined initial-state.
+Data is copied to the memory. - Erase Access: Data stored in specific memory areas is erased and the memory is transferred to a defined initial-state.
 The erase access is a complex process.
 The erase access is in many cases prerequisite of a program access.
-Used on EPROM, EEPROM and Flash Program Access: The transfer of data to PROM, EEPROM or Flash.
+Used on EPROM, EEPROM and Flash Program Access: The transfer of data to PROM, EPROM, EEPROM or Flash.
 In the difference to write access the program access takes more time and is a more complex process to transfer the data.
 Data is copied to the memory Random Access: Data access is not sequenced in memory.
 Time restrictions are valid in order to address the appropriate memory location and getting the right to access this location with single access.
 The wanted data can only be achieved by reading a defined sequence of data in advance.
 Typical examples are tapes, certain EEPROM or hardware implemented stacks Burst-Mode: A group of data is accessed.
-The data is stored in continuous addresses and is copied in order to address the appropriate memory location and getting the right to access this location in burst-mode.
-Set-up time for burst-mode, transfer time of first byte, transfer time of last byte, transfer time of first byte, present time of aburst mode access time.
-Note: The access is denied during erasure and programming of Flash and EEPROM as some technologies do not allow a simultaneous read access to that specific memory with fast access time.
-Note: The access is denied during erasure and programming of Flash and EEPROM as some technologies do not allow a simultaneous read access to that specific memory area Also during the cevel and the DMA write to the same memory block.
+The data is stored in continuous addresses and is copied in continuous set of data transfer without an interruption.
+Access time for the overall data transfer is minimised.
+For the set-up of a burst mode time restrictions are valid in order to address the appropriate memory location and getting the right to access this location in burst- mode.
+Set-up time for burst-mode, transfer time of first byte, transfer time of last byte, transfer time for intermediate bytes of a burst and the number of bytes per burst-access are the characteristics of burst-mode access.
+Burst-mode is used to transfer great amount of data e.g. from a memory with slow access times to a memory with fast access time.
+Note: The access is denied during erasure and programming of Flash and EEPROM as some technologies do not allow a simultaneous read access to that specific memory area.
+Al

-Class MemoryAccess time TimeRange 01 Access time is the timing characteristic for each access type.
+Class MemoryAccess time TimeRange 01 aggregation Access time is the timing characteristic for each access type.
 Access time at the Memory Mapped HW Port is only theoretical.
 The actual Access time is given in the Memory Mapped HW Connection.